Michigan Personal Injury Settlement Amounts

 Michigan Medical Malpractice Laws

 Like most states, Michigan has enacted special laws and procedural rules that apply in medical malpractice lawsuits against licensed healthcare providers.
-Licensed healthcare providers include doctors, nurses, hospitals and many other types of healthcare professionals.
+Licensed healthcare providers include doctors, nurses, hospitals, and other healthcare professionals.

 Notice of Intent Required to Malpractice Cases

-Before filing a lawsuit for medical malpractice in Michigan, all plaintiffs are required to file a Notice of Intent to File Suit (NOI).
-The NOI must be in writing and must be formally served on all healthcare providers named as defendants in the case.
+Before filing a lawsuit for medical malpractice in Michigan, all plaintiffs must file a Notice of Intent to File Suit (NOI).
+The NOI must be in writing and be formally served on all healthcare providers named defendants in the case.
 The NOI must be served at least 182 days before the malpractice lawsuit is filed.

 Affidavit of Merit Requirement